wdahman/clarity/apps/website/components/form/README.md

 </form>
 ```

-This pattern is more accessible and clear by writing the word "error" explicitly for users (and screenreaders) to read, with research to back this up compared with the use of a red required asterisk (\*).
+This pattern is more accessible and clear by writing the word "error" explicitly for users (and screen readers) to read, with research to back this up compared with the use of a red required asterisk (\*).
 See [this article from fusionbox](https://www.fusionbox.com/blog/detail/rethinking-the-red-required-asterisk-for-better-form-ux/599/) provides some evidence for this rationale.

 #### Multiple error messages